Stereographic Multiple-Try Metropolis: Introduction

-Recently, \textcite{Gagnon2023} propose the locally-balanced (LB) MTM where the weight function is chosen as $\omega(x,y)=\sqrt{\pi(y)/\pi(x)}$.
-For other versions of MTM: \textcite{craiu2007} propose a modification of MTM allowing the use of correlated proposals; \textcite{martino2017} use different independent distributions to sample proposals; \textcite{Luo2018} propose an MTM algorithm with tailored proposal distributions; \textcite{fontaine2022} propose an adaptive MTM algorithm for target distributions with complex geometry such as multi-modality; \textcite{li2024} propose a rejection-free modification of MTM.
-We refer to \cite{martino2018} for a review of MTM algorithms.
-In addition to algorithms, the properties of MTM have also been extensively studied: the scaling analyses of MTM for finite and infinite proposals are studied in \cite{bedard2012scaling} and \cite{Gagnon2023}, respectively; the latter also study the convergence behavior of GB-MTM and LB-MTM when the number of proposals $N\to\infty$ and find that GB-MTM has a pathological behavior when the initial state is far away; the convergence rate of MTM independent sampler is derived in \cite{Yang2023MTMIS}; the mixing time of MTM for Bayesian model selection is studied in \cite{chang2022} and the spectral gap for light-tailed targets is studied in \cite{pozza2024fundamental,caprio2025}.
+The properties of MTM have also been extensively studied: \cite{martino2017} describe the cases where the increase of the number of proposals does not produce a corresponding enhancement of the performance and then introduce possible solutions for these issues; Recently, \cite{pozza2024fundamental} investigated the tradeoff between the number of candidates and the computational efficiency of MTM. \cite{Gagnon2023} also study the convergence behavior of GB-MTM and LB-MTM when the number of proposals $N\to\infty$ and find that GB-MTM has a pathological behavior when the initial state is far away; the convergence rate of MTM independent sampler is derived in \cite{Yang2023MTMIS}; the mixing time of MTM for Bayesian model selection is studied in \cite{chang2022} and the spectral gap for light-tailed targets is studied in \cite{pozza2024fundamental,caprio2025}.

 For analyzing the asymptotic behavior of MCMC methods in high-dimensional settings, the optimal scaling framework, e.g., \cite{roberts97,roberts98,roberts01}, is a widely used and effective approach.
 The results of optimal scaling provide mathematically grounded insights that aid in optimizing MCMC performance by guiding the tuning of proposal distribution parameters in Metropolis–Hastings (MH) algorithms.
-A well-known example is the classical result recommending an acceptance probability of 0.234 for RWM \cite{roberts97}.
+A well-known example is the classical result recommending an acceptance probability of $0.234$ for RWM \citep{roberts97}.
 Optimal scaling for MTM has been studied and shown to outperform RWM in \cite{bedard2012scaling,Gagnon2023}.
-For finite $N$, it is shown in \cite[Table 1]{bedard2012scaling} that the improvement of MTM compared to RWM is significant: for RWM, the optimal acceptance rate is 0.234, while for MTM the optimal acceptance rate is 0.32 when $N=2$ and 0.37 when $N=3$.
-In the case of $N\to\infty$, the optimal acceptance rate is proved in \cite[Corollary 1]{Gagnon2023} as 0.234 for GB-MTM and 0.574 for LB-MTM.
-Moreover, MTM can facilitate parallel computation (see applications in \cite{frenkel2004,Calderhead2014,Holbrook2023}), enhancing computational efficiency, and does not require gradient information, making it applicable to a broader class of target distributions.
+The optimal acceptance rate of MTM for fixed $N$ is known in \citet[Table 1]{bedard2012scaling}, for example, $0.32$ when $N=2$ and $0.37$ when $N=3$ for GB-MTM.
+In the case of $N\to\infty$, the optimal acceptance rate is proven in \citet[Corollary 1]{Gagnon2023} as 0.234 for GB-MTM and 0.574 for LB-MTM.